A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Results

 \section{Results}

 In this section, the theory discussed above is demonstrated by applying it to 2D linear and nonlinear dynamical systems.
-For every system, we present the analytic and numeric solution of finding the minimal set by the canonical split dynamic and the corresponding flowbox.
+For every system, the analytic and numeric solutions are presented.
 The functional \cref{eq:functional} is used as the loss function and gets the following form

 The general setting is as follows.
 In each example, the vector field is known, and the analytic and numeric results are presented.
-In addition, we demonstrate failure in finding a general minimal set when the conditions of foliation theorem \cref{theo:foli} are not held.
+In addition, we demonstrate failure in finding a general minimal set when the solutions of the Koopman PDE are zero.